Here are some questions that are often asked and we have tried to answer them here.

 What can I learn at this School?

-We run professional courses in Reflexology, Massage, Aromatherapy Massage and Sports Massage Therapy.
+We run professional courses in Reflexology, Aromatherapy Massage and Sports Massage Therapy.
 This means that you can work as a therapist after completing the course and exams.
 Clicking the appropriate button on the Courses menu will give you details on each course and who they are accreditedby (ITEC) , plus dates and fees.
 We also run Anatomy and Physiology as a subject on its own for those who want to study to develop their career or for the sheer love of learning this wonderful subject.
+ITEC Massage is now being run at our sister school Norwich School of Beauty with my tutor Peter.

 Will I be a ‘therapist’ at the end of the course?